yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

 In this task, you will create an account in [GitHub](https://github.com) and use `git` to add lab files to a new repository.

-1. Create a new repository in GitHub for the lab files.
+1. Create a new repository on GitHub for the lab files.

     - Browse to [GitHub](https://github.com) in your browser and log into your account.